Navigating Intellectual Property Challenges in New York

 Navigating trademark opposition proceedings requires careful legal strategy and strong evidence.
 At Kinhal Law PLLC, we help businesses:

 Whether you need to file an opposition or defend your trademark application, we work with you every step of the way to ensure the best possible outcome.
-To discuss your trademark concerns, contact Kinhal Law PLLC or visit www.kinhallaw.com.
+To discuss your trademark concerns, contact Kinhal Law or visit www.kinhallaw.com.